 40b.
 PRINCIPLES OF CHEMISTRY II.
-Five hours credit (Four hours lecture, two hours laboratory.)
+Five hours credit.
+(Four hours lecture, two hours laboratory.)

 Prerequisite, Chem.
-40a.
+40a or consent of instructor.
 This course is a continuation of the principles of chemistry together with the descriptive chemistry necessary to illustrate these principles.
-It is designed for the same groups of students as Chem.
+It is designed for the same group of students as Chem.
 40a and is necessary to provide a reasonably complete understanding of the basic concepts of chemistry.